Liam Hallam is a sports science graduate. He is also a keen cyclist and a lover of the Derbyshire Dales and Peak District.

 Taking the PM- 401 road out of Felanitx for about a kilometer the climb and Santueri is signposted and you'll turn off through a set of gates to start the ascent up the mighty hill which faces you.

-This 5 kilometer climb is short by Majorcan standards but has some pretty tough sections with a few hairpins at around 15% gradient to break your rhythm but the views as you climb are absolutely stunning and at the top there's a cafe to celebrate your achievement which offers 360 degree views.
+This 5-kilometer climb is short by Mallorcan standards but has some pretty tough sections with a few hairpins at around 15% gradient to break your rhythm but the views as you climb are absolutely stunning and at the top there's a cafe to celebrate your achievement which offers 360-degree views.
 The average gradient is 7% but the varied nature of the climb will allow you some opportunity to recover.

-Located in in almost the centre of the island climbing out of the small rown of Randa lies the main Cura climb.
-At 4.4 kimilometres in length it may be on the shorter side compared to many on this list but with an average gradient of 5.6% it's definitely not an easy climb.
+Located in almost the centre of the island climbing out of the small rown of Randa lies the main Cura climb.
+At 4.4 kimilometres in length, it may be on the shorter side compared to many on this list but with an average gradient of 5.6%, it's definitely not an easy climb.

 This route is a real favourite with cyclists and meanders up to a height of 534 m.
-It's proximity to the German cycling favourite resort of Arenal allows the route to be attempted by all and allows an additional climb up to San Salvador from Felanitx to create challenging double climb circuit.
+Its proximity to the German cycling favourite resort of Arenal allows the route to be attempted by all and allows an additional climb up to San Salvador from Felanitx to create a challenging double-climb circuit.

 There is an alternative Southern route up to Cura if cyclists are looking for a quieter option which can be attempted further South on PM 501 through the Santuari de Gracia which offers a much tougher route with abundant switchbacks.

-Coll de Claret- The Rugged Roads of the Western Serra de Tramuntana
+7. Coll de Claret, The Rugged Roads of the Western Serra de Tramuntana

-Soller- Almost Car Free Roads and and Awesome Ascent
+8. Soller, Almost Car-Free Roads and an Awesome Ascent

 The authorities on the islands provided a fantastic gift to cyclists in 1997 when they opened the Soller tunnel connecting the towns of Soller and Bunyola.
 There was already a long twisty mountain pass which cars had to negotiate but the tunnel has almost removed the cars from the Coll de Soller ever since.